Progress to Advance Care, Treatments and Patient Outcomes for Brain Tumors

 Outcomes Intervention Studies

-NCI-CONNECT also launched three studies in 2021 to measure if an intervention helps improve outcomes under the leadership of Senior Investigator and Deputy Chief Terri Armstrong, Ph.D., of NOB, CCR, NCI, and co-lead of NCI-CONNECT.
-A virtual reality study with assistant investigator Amanda King, Ph.D., an iCURE postdoctoral fellow in the Patient Outcomes Program, for patients with brain cancer investigates if using a virtual reality headset to deliver relaxation techniques helps to reduce distress and anxiety people experience ahead of their MRI scans and clinical appointments.
-Read about the study>
+Under the leadership of NOB Deputy Chief and NCI-CONNECT Co-Leader Terri Armstrong, Ph.D., NCI-CONNECT also launched three studies in 2021 to measure if an intervention helps improve outcomes.
+Led by Amanda King, Ph.D., an iCURE postdoctoral fellow in the Patient Outcomes Program, a virtual reality study for patients with brain cancer investigates if using a virtual reality headset to deliver relaxation techniques helps to reduce the distress and anxiety that people experience ahead of their magnetic resonance imaging (MRI) scans and clinical appointments.

-A sleep observation study with assistant investigator Dorela Shuboni-Mulligan, Ph.D., CRTA postdoctoral fellow in the Patient Outcomes Program, measures daytime sleepiness and activity patterns using a smart wearable device.
+Led by assistant investigator Dorela Shuboni-Mulligan, Ph.D., CRTA postdoctoral fellow in the Patient Outcomes Program, a sleep observation study measures daytime sleepiness and activity patterns using a smart wearable device.
 This will provide insight into the impact of sleep disturbance on those with brain cancers.
-Read about the study>

-The CALM therapy intervention study with assistant investigator Alvina Acquaye, psychosocial behavioral specialist for NCI-CONNECT, uses individualized therapy to address negative feelings that may improve a person’s mood and the way they feel.
+Led by assistant investigator Alvina Acquaye, psychosocial behavioral specialist for NCI-CONNECT, the CALM therapy intervention study uses individualized therapy to address negative feelings and improve a person’s mood and the way they feel.
 This study will determine if using the CALM intervention helps to reduce depressive symptoms in people with brain cancer.
-Read about the study>

 Bringing the Community Together to Advance Science and Patient Care

-Virtual educational webinars were held to join experts across disciplines and advocates to lecture and provide forums for thoughtful discussion of challenges and solutions.
+Virtual educational webinars were held to join experts across disciplines with advocates—and provide forums for thoughtful discussion about challenges and solutions.

 Targeting CNS Tumor Metabolism

-To advance the field of CNS tumor metabolism, Investigator Mioara Larion, Ph.D., of NOB, CCR, NCI, and Dr. Gilbert co-led a virtual symposium with the Society for Neuro-Oncology (SNO) on April 6 and 7, 2021.
+To advance the field of CNS tumor metabolism, NOB Investigator Mioara Larion, Ph.D., and Dr. Gilbert co-led a virtual symposium with the Society for Neuro-Oncology (SNO) on April 6-7, 2021.
 It was the first conference entirely dedicated to education and research on brain tumor metabolism.
 Over 500 people registered to attend.
 The conference brought together clinicians, researchers, trainees, patients, and experts in the field of metabolism.
-Read about CNS tumor metabolism>

 Survivorship Care in Neuro-Oncology Symposium

-Assistant Research Physician Heather Leeper, M.D., of NOB, CCR, NCI, and Dr. Armstrong co-led the Survivorship Care in Neuro-Oncology Symposium on June 21 and 22, 2021, which brought together neuro-oncology providers, researchers, advocates, patients, and care partners virtually to learn and discuss the challenges experienced by persons living with brain and spine tumors and develop survivorship care guidelines.
-The symposium was attended by over 250 people.
-Read about the symposium>
+NOB Assistant Research Physician Heather Leeper, M.D., and Dr. Armstrong co-led the Survivorship Care in Neuro-Oncology Symposium on June 21-22, 2021.
+The symposium brought together neuro-oncology providers, researchers, advocates, patients, and care partners virtually to learn, discuss the challenges experienced by people living with brain and spine tumors, and develop survivorship care guidelines.
+Over 250 people attended the symposium.

 Introduction to Career Pathways in Neuro-Oncology

 On January 11, 2022, the NOB partnered with SNO to offer trainees of all disciplines the opportunity to learn about neuro-oncology careers in basic science, clinical care, and research.
-The free, virtual event, offered insights shared by world-renowned neuro-oncology professionals, opportunities, and strategies to expand a neuro-oncology career, and a post-session panel discussion for attendees to share their thoughts with experts.
-View the event recording>
+The free virtual event offered insights, opportunities, and strategies shared by world-renowned neuro-oncology professionals to expand a neuro-oncology career.
+There was also a post-session panel discussion for attendees to share their thoughts with experts.

 NIH Tumor Boards and Journal Clubs

-To encourage referrals and further collaboration, we expanded in 2020 our virtual journal club and weekly multidisciplinary NIH Neuro-Oncology Tumor Board live sessions to include investigators and cases from participating NCI-CONNECT consortium sites.
-As of November 2021, 28 providers have presented 41 cases at 24 tumor board meetings with 60 to 70 participants.
-Read the abstract>
+To encourage referrals and further collaboration, in 2020 we expanded our virtual journal club and weekly multidisciplinary NIH Neuro-Oncology Tumor Board live sessions to include investigators and cases from participating NCI-CONNECT consortium sites.
+As of November 2021, 28 providers had presented 41 cases at 24 tumor board meetings with 60 to 70 participants.

 Awarding and Recognizing Pioneering Work